 Vocational training for employees

 There is a wide range of training courses in Spain that can be carried out in a variety of ways.
-Sessions are sometimes arranged in-house at the place of employment.
-They can also take place at an educational or training institution or be completed online.
+Sessions are sometimes in-house at the place of employment.
+They can also take place at an educational or training institution or online.
 Courses can be certificated and they will need to be related to the company’s main activities.

 Educational programs for the unemployed in Spain